 H.E.BATES.
 Derriere les Communiques.
 Cape, Londres 1944.
 8vo.
 Card wrappers, a little creased and rubbed at overlapping edges.
 The Greatest People in the World in a French translation, here published for the first time under his own name, rather than his 'Flying Officer X' pseudonym.
 Published in London, probably for French circulation. £35

-H.E.BATES (Published anonymously).
-There's Freedom in the Air.
+H.E.BATES (Published anonymously).There's Freedom in the Air.
 The Official Story of the Allied Air Forces from the Occupied Countries.
-Illustrated with photographs.
-H.M.S.O., London 1944.
+H.M.S.O., Londonn 1944.
 First edition.
+8vo.
 35pp.
-Stapled pictorial wrappers, a little dust marked and edge-creased with a small area of chafing to the upper edge.
-The staples rusted and partially defective.
-Quite a bright copy.
-Prepared by Bates whilst serving at the Directorate of Public Relations at the Air Ministry.
-Eads A49. £5
+Illustrated with photographs.
+Stapled pictorial wrappers, the staples rusted, and the wrappers fractionally dust soiled, and with a little chafing to the natural fold.
+A very good copy.
+Prepared by Bates whilst he was serving at the Directorate of Public Relations at the Air Ministry.
+Eads A49. £10

 H.E.BATES contributes Give them their Life (the first appearance in print of this fourteen-line poem) to the anthology Air Force Poetry.
 Edited by John Pudney and Henry Treece.
 Joan Lane, The Bodley Head, London 1944.
 First edition.
 8vo.
 90pp.
 Some discolouration to the board extremities where the dust wrapper is defective, but thereafter a nice crisp copy, albeit printed on slightly substandard wartime economy paperstock, in torn, creased and marked dust wrapper with several tiny portions of edge-loss.
 A brief foreword by the editors precedes a selection of eighty-four poems contributed by thirty-three serving RAF and FAA poets including Vernon Watkins, John Bayliss, Geoffrey Parsons, and the editors.
 Eads D16. £10